sgothel/direct_bt/README.md

 Changes
 ============

-- 2.1.25 Early *Direct-BT* Maturity (Bluetooth LE)
+**2.1.26 Early *Direct-BT* Maturity (Bluetooth LE)**

-  - Reaching robust implementation state of *Direct-BT*, including recovery from L2CAP transmission breakdown on Raspberry Pi.
+* Reaching robust implementation state of *Direct-BT*, including recovery from L2CAP transmission breakdown on Raspberry Pi.
-  - Resolved race conditions on rapid device discovery and connect, using one thread per device.
+* Resolved race conditions on rapid device discovery and connect, using one thread per device.
-  - API documentation with examples
+* API documentation with examples
-  - Tested on GNU/Linux x86_64, arm32 and arm64 with native and Java examples.
+* Tested on GNU/Linux x86_64, arm32 and arm64 with native and Java examples.
-  - Tested on Bluetooth Adapter: Intel, CSR and Raspberry Pi
+* Tested on Bluetooth Adapter: Intel, CSR and Raspberry Pi
-  - Almost removed Linux/BlueZ kernel dependency using own HCI implementation, remaining portion is the adapter setup.
+* Almost removed non-standard *Linux/BlueZ-Mngr* kernel dependency using the universal HCI protocol, remaining portion configures the adapter.

-- 2.0.0
+**2.0.0**

-  - Java D-Bus implementation details of package 'tinyb' moved to *tinyb.dbus*.
+* Java D-Bus implementation details of package 'tinyb' moved to *tinyb.dbus*.
-  - The *tinyb.jar* jar file has been renamed to *tinyb2.jar*, avoiding conflicts.
+* The *tinyb.jar* jar file has been renamed to *tinyb2.jar*, avoiding conflicts.
-  - General interfaces matching the original implementation and following [BlueZ API](http://git.kernel.org/cgit/bluetooth/bluez.git/tree/doc/device-api.txt) were created in package *org.tinyb*.
+* General interfaces matching the original implementation and following [BlueZ API](http://git.kernel.org/cgit/bluetooth/bluez.git/tree/doc/device-api.txt) were created in package *org.tinyb*.
-  - Class *org.tinyb.BluetoothFactory* provides a factory to instantiate the initial root *org.tinyb.BluetoothManager*, either using the original D-Bus implementation or an alternative implementation.
+* Class *org.tinyb.BluetoothFactory* provides a factory to instantiate the initial root *org.tinyb.BluetoothManager*, either using the original D-Bus implementation or an alternative implementation.
-  - C++ namespace and implementation kept unchanged.
+* C++ namespace and implementation kept unchanged.

-- 0.5.0
+**0.5.0**

-  - Added notifications API
+* Added notifications API
-  - Capitalized RSSI and UUID properly in Java
+* Capitalized RSSI and UUID properly in Java
-  - Added JNI Helper classes for managing lifetime of JNIEnv and Global Refences
+* Added JNI Helper classes for managing lifetime of JNIEnv and Global Refences

-- 0.4.0
+**0.4.0**

-  - Added asynchronous methods for discovering BluetoothObjects
+* Added asynchronous methods for discovering BluetoothObjects

 Common issues
 ============